 Are there specific eligibility requirements that must be met in order to receive reimbursement from the Fund?

 Yes.
-For a listing of these requirements, refer to 35 Ill.
+A listing of these requirements will be available at 35 Ill.
 Adm.
-Code Part 1500.
+Code Part 1501 when adopted.

 Does a deductible apply to obtain reimbursement from the Fund?

 Yes.
 Two deductibles apply for each drycleaning facility that requests reimbursement from the Fund: one for site investigations costs and another for cleanup costs.
 The deductible amount varies depending on whether the drycleaning facility is active or inactive.

 - $15,000 for cleanup costs

 Inactive Drycleaning Facility Deductibles: